sbarral/rqs-cpp/README.md

 Expectedly all algorithms fail at *d*=33 since with *W*=32 bits of information it is obviously impossible to evenly distribute balls into 2*³³* urns.
-Simulated inversion sampling succeeds at *d*=32, but this was also expected since this test is de-facto a measure of the quality of mt19937.
+Simulated inversion sampling succeeds at *d*=32, but this was also expected since this ideal inversion sampling test is de-facto a measure of the quality of mt19937 (which is known to be good).

-The quality of the RQS algorithm is very satisfactory with a loss of only 2 effective bits compared to inversion sampling.
-The ziggurat algorithm is clearly worse with 5 effective bits lost compared to inversion sampling, thus confirming the hint given by the visual comparison of distributions with *W*=16.
+The quality of the RQS algorithm is very satisfactory with a loss of only 2 effective bits compared to ideal inversion sampling.
+The ziggurat algorithm is clearly worse with a 5-bit effective loss compared to ideal inversion sampling, thus confirming the hint given by our former visual comparison of distributions generated with *W*=16.

 ## Speed